noahehall/theBookOfNoah/databases/mongodb.md

         - the system continues to operate despite an arbitrary number of messaages being dropped/delayed by the network between nodes
   - schemaless database
     - the db does not enforce a particular structure on documents in a collection
+  -  idempotence
+    -  a property of certain operations whereby they can be applied multiplie times without changing the result beyond the initial action
+      -  e.g.
+        -  a property is transitioned from `started` to `completed`
+        -  once in `completed` state, no matter how many times you apply this action nothing changes as its already in the `completed` state
+  -  operational intelligence
+    -  the techniques of converting transactional data to actional information ina business setting
+      -  the starting point is getting the raw transactional data into your data store
+      -  next is generating actional reports on the data, ideally in real time with data import itself
+      -  oft times you need batch operations to transform the data into a meaningful form

 # mongodb vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy